simonmichael/hledger/hledger/hledger.m4.md

 *`debit  / plus  / left  / short  words`*\
 *`credit / minus / right / longer words`*

-### The two space delimiter

-Be sure to notice the unusual separator between the account name and the following amount.
-Because hledger allows account names with spaces in them, you must separate the account name and amount (if any) by **two or more spaces** (or tabs).
-It's easy to forget at first.
-If you ever see the amount being treated as part of the account name, you'll know you probably need to add another space between them.

 ## Account names

 Accounts are the main way of categorising things in hledger.
-As in Double Entry Bookkeeping, they can represent real world accounts (such as a bank account), or more abstract categories such as "money borrowed from Frank" or "money spent on electricity".
+As in Double Entry Bookkeeping, they can represent real world accounts (such as a bank account), or more abstract categories such as "money spent on food" or "money borrowed from Frank".

-You can use any account names you like, but we usually start with the traditional accounting categories, which in english are `assets`, `liabilities`, `equity`, `revenues`, `expenses`.
+Account names are flexible.
+They may be capitalised or not; they may contain letters, numbers, punctuation, symbols, or single spaces;
+they may be in any language.

+Typically we use the five traditional accounting categories as the starting point for account names.
+In english they are:

+`assets`, `liabilities`, `equity`, `revenues`, `expenses`

+These will be discussed more in [Account types](#account-types) below.
-(You might see these referred to as A, L, E, R, X for short.)
+In hledger docs you may see them referred to as A, L, E, R, X for short.

+### The two space delimiter

+Note the **two or more spaces** delimiter that's sometimes required after account names, mentioned above. <!-- (Two or more tabs will also work.) -->
+hledger's account names, inherited from Ledger, are very permissive;
+they may contain pretty much any kind of text, including single spaces and semicolons.
+Because of this, they must be terminated by **two or more spaces** - if anything follows them on the same line.
+For example, if an amount (`$10`), a balance assignment (`= $100`), or a same-line comment (`; comment`) follows an account name, they must be preceded by two or more spaces, else they would be parsed as a continuation of the account name.

+This two-space delimiter appears in a few places in hledger, eg in postings, in account directives, and in period expressions.
+It's easy to forget this at first, and it will catch you out at least once at the start, but it soon becomes familiar.

+### Account hierarchy

-For more precise reporting, we usually divide the top level accounts into more detailed subaccounts, by writing a full colon between account name parts.
+For more precise reporting, we usually divide accounts into more detailed subaccounts, subsubaccounts, and so on, by writing a full colon between account name parts.
+For example, instead of writing `assets` and `expenses`, we might write `assets:bank:checking` and `expenses:food`.
-For example, from the account names `assets:bank:checking` and `expenses:food`, hledger will infer this hierarchy of five accounts:
+From these names hledger will infer this hierarchy of five accounts:
 ```
 assets
 assets:bank